Estate Planning

 In France, estate planning complexities arise primarily from forced heirship rules and significant inheritance taxes.
 Detailed planning and professional advice are essential to navigate these intricate regulations effectively.
 Specialist inheritance advice ensures assets are structured efficiently, minimising tax burdens and respecting French inheritance laws.

-Understanding Intestacy and Importance of a Valid Will
+Understanding Intestacy and the Importance of a Valid Will

 Intestacy occurs when someone passes away without a valid will.
 Understanding what happens if you die intestate in the UK is crucial, as your estate distribution then follows the intestacy rules UK, potentially leading to unintended consequences and disputes among heirs.
 Without a valid will, the court appoints an administrator to distribute your estate according to a predefined hierarchy, potentially disregarding your specific wishes or family dynamics.